dadeg/php-country-definite-article/README.md

-# PHP Crowdflower API integration.
+# Adding Definite Article to Country Names
 [![Build Status](https://travis-ci.org/dadeg/php-country-definite-article.svg?branch=master)](https://travis-ci.org/dadeg/php-country-definite-article)

-This package allows for adding the definite article ("the") to country names if required for proper English.
+This PHP package allows for adding the definite article ("the") to country names if required for proper English.
 Example: "United States" becomes "the United States."
+If it is a country that does not need the definite article added, it remains.
+Like so: "Japan" stays "Japan."

 ## Installation
 ```